-Zee News has now updated its report claiming that cases of such food contamination are not only reported in India but also in England.
+Zee News later updated its report claiming that cases of such food contamination are not only reported in India but also in England.
 The URL of the article still reads “tablighi jamaat mentality”.

-Source of Zee News story – a viral message
+Source of Zee News’s story – a viral message

-Zee News’s story is based on a message viral since April 21.
-The message carries a link of UK-based Daily Mail which is not a part of the Zee News story.
+Zee News’s story is based on a message viral since April 21, 2020.
+The message carries a link to UK-based Daily Mail which is not a part of the Zee News story.
 This is perhaps why the story neither mentions a source nor the date when the incident occurred.
 Daily Mail’s report is from September 2015.

 In this report, we will fact-check two claims separately –